About the Center for Women in Business

 - Sponsored Dallas Women's Foundation research highlighting the economic issues for women in Texas

 - Awarded 40 Minerva Scholarships to TWU undergraduate and graduate students interested in opening businesses upon graduation

 - Compiled research highlighting the importance of women-owned businesses to the local, state and national economy

 Why the Center for Women in Business at TWU?

-TWU is the first and only Texas university—public or private—with the primary goal of generating new women-owned businesses.
-Our students' business interests range from manufacturing to health care, social services to retail, as well as other professional, technical and scientific areas.
+TWU is the first and only Texas university—public or private—with the goal of generating new women-owned businesses.

 With campuses in Denton, Dallas and Houston, TWU has a far-reaching network of Texas entrepreneurs, alumnae, business leaders, venture capitalists and economic development experts to mentor our students and business clients.